land-of-apps/python-fastapi-demo/README.md

 # Python/FastAPI Tutorial for Visual Studio Code

+---
+**AppMap Demo** This repo includes a set of AppMaps so you should be able to clone this repo and start asking Navie questions.
+To generate new AppMaps you will need to follow the instructions below for setting up a dev environment and interacting with the API.
+---

 This sample contains the completed program from the tutorial: [FastAPI in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-fastapi).
 Immediate steps are not included.

 ## Run the app using GitHub Codespaces